Adaptive deep learning framework for robust unsupervised underwater image enhancement: Method

 The mean square error loss $L_{\rm{mse}}$ and the perceptual loss $L_{\rm{vgg16}}$ are two common metrics used to evaluate the performance of image enhancement algorithms.
-The mean square error loss measures the average squared difference between the predicted and reference images, while the perceptual loss, which was introduced by Johnson et al. \cite{Johnson2016PerceptualSuper-resolution}, measures the differences between the high-level features of the predicted and reference images.
+The mean square error loss measures the average squared difference between the predicted and reference images, while the perceptual loss, which was introduced by Johnson et al. \citep{Johnson2016PerceptualSuper-resolution}, measures the differences between the high-level features of the predicted and reference images.
 The weight $\lambda$ is used to control the relative importance of these two loss terms in the overall enhancement loss $L_{\rm{e}}$.
 For example, if $\lambda$ is set to a high value, the model will be more heavily penalized for large differences between the predicted and reference images, while if $\lambda$ is set to a low value, the model will be less sensitive to such differences.
 The specific values of $\lambda$ used in the training process will depend on the characteristics of the dataset and the desired performance of the model.

-In addition to minimizing the enhancement loss $L_{\rm{e}}$, the training process for UDnet also involves using Kullback-Leibler (KL) divergences $D_{\rm{KL}}$ to align the posterior distributions with the prior distributions (\cref{equ10} and (\cref{equ11}).
-KL divergences is a measure of the difference between two probability distributions and can be used to compare the posterior distributions learned by the model with the prior distributions that are assumed to represent the distribution of latent variables in the training data.
+In addition to minimizing the enhancement loss $L_{\rm{e}}$, the training process for UDnet also involves using Kullback-Leibler (KL) divergences $D_{\rm{KL}}$ to align the posterior distributions with the prior distributions (\cref{equ10} and \cref{equ11}).

+where $\bm{m}$ and ${\bm{s}}$ are the mean and the standard deviation, respectively.
+KL divergence is a measure of the difference between two probability distributions and can be used to compare the posterior distributions learned by the model with the prior distributions that are assumed to represent the distribution of latent variables in the training data.
 By minimizing the KL divergences between the posterior and prior distributions, the model is able to learn a more accurate representation of the latent space, which can improve the quality of the enhanced images.
-The exact formula for Kullback-Leibler (KL) divergences is: